What to expect from your communication with Cafcass Cymru

 Communication by telephone

-If you need to phone the practitioner involved with you and your family, you should contact the area office phone number (listed above) for the area in which your case is allocated.
+If you need to phone the practitioner involved with you and your family, you should contact us by telephoning our Case Administration and Processing Team (CAPT) on 03000 255 600.

 Our practitioners work with a number of families at any one time, and they cannot always respond to you immediately, we log your phone call and efforts will be made to avoid unnecessary delay in getting back to you.